uiuia800/ssbu-online-deluxe/README.md

     - LessLag: This applies optimizations to cut 3 frames of native input delay.
     - LLUltra: This applies optimizations to cut 4 frames of native input delay.
       - This also works on console, but the game resolution will be scaled down to keep it stutter free.
+      - On console, you may notice that certain UI elements look glitchy, such as the fighter cut-in screen, and match start countdown ui.
     - LLDoubles (Recommended for doubles): This applies optimizations to cut 2 frames of native input delay.
 This should work even in doubles when there are alot of players on screen without stuttering.

+**If you arent sure what profile to use, just leave it on Auto**

-Recommended for console:
+Best profile for console:
-  - LessLag or LessLagUltra (depending on preference)
+  - LessLag or LLUltra (depending on preference)

-Recommended for emulator:
+Best profile for emulator:
   - LLUltra

-Recommended for doubles:
+Best profile for doubles:
   - LLDoubles

-> Applies **selected render settings automatically** when entering a valid online match.
+> The mod will apply the **selected render profile automatically** when entering a valid online match.
 > Reverts to **vanilla settings** after exiting
+> You can play offline/training modes without having to worry about timing differences.

 ## 📝 Notes and Contribution